giotto-ai/pipeline-tools/README.md

 graph_model = trace.get_modules()
 ```

-Here the model is traced using [torch.fx](https://pytorch.org/docs/stable/fx.html) to obtain the GraphModule.
-This allows us to determine, for each module, its type, parameters, functions (e.g., convolution, activation, multiplication) and their links to others modules.
+Here, we trace the model using [torch.fx](https://pytorch.org/docs/stable/fx.html) to obtain the GraphModule.
+This allows us to determine, for each module, its type, parameters, functions (e.g., convolution, activation, multiplication), and their links to other modules.

-Bellow an example of how is treated a simple model :
+Below is an example of how a simple model is treated:

 ![03_simple_model_dep](img/03_simple_model_dep.png)

 In this basic example, we have a model composed exclusively of PyTorch modules.
 To describe them accurately, we utilize the trace generated by torch fx.

 The generated trace appears as follows: